Would you like to live harmoniously with Pets and Hardwood Flooring?

 Claws and Nails.

-This problem is mostly for the owners of large, active dogs.
-While smaller dogs and cats will occasionally scratch floors, anything smaller than a toy poodle is likely too light to do any real damage.
+This problem is mostly for the owners of large or medium sized active dogs.
+While smaller dogs and cats will occasionally scratch floors, a pet smaller than a toy poodle is likely too light to do any real damage.

 The best thing you can do is prevent marks before they happen.
 If you stay on top of your pet’s nail care, there will be less opportunity for damage.
 You should also be mindful of which activities are “inside games” and which are “outside games.”
 For example, don’t play chase or wrestle on the hardwood.
 Try to play fetch at the park rather than from the couch.

 Hardwood is a beautiful and versatile flooring that brings warmth and class to your home.
 Pets are wonderful and funny critters that make us smile.
-It makes sense that Canadians want the best of both, and with a little effort, it is possible to balance both pets and hardwood flooring.
-If you have any questions on flooring and what floors are best for pet owners, come into the Timbertown nearest you today!
+It makes sense that we want the best of both, and with a little effort, it is possible to balance both pets and hardwood flooring.
+If you have any questions about flooring and which floors are best for pet owners, come into the TimberTown nearest you today!